MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ### New property value will be supported in the managementAgentType enum<!-- 9749555  -->

 The `IntuneAosp` property value will be supported in the `managementAgentType` enum.
 The `ManagementAgentTypeID` value for this property will be `2048`.
-It represents the device type that is managed by Intune's Mobile Device Management (MDM) for AOSP (Android Open Source Project) devices.
+It represents the device type that is managed by Intune's mobile device management (MDM) for AOSP (Android Open Source Project) devices.
 For related information, see [managementAgentType](../developer/reports-ref-devices.md#managementagenttypes) in the beta section of the Intune Data Warehouse API.

 <!-- ***********************************************-->
 ## Security